If you import into or export from Northern Ireland you can get a decision on the origin of your goods.

 You have to make a separate application for each BOI you want, because each application only covers one product, but it will cover subsequent consignments of identical goods.

-We aim to issue BOI decisions within 45 days from the date when the application was accepted, even though law allows us up to 150 days.
+We aim to issue BOI decisions within 120 days from the date when the application was accepted.

-We consider an application to be accepted when we have all the necessary information to enable us to issue the decision.
+We consider an application to be accepted when we have all the necessary information to allow us to issue the decision.

 Changing a decision

 - you provided inaccurate or incomplete information

 - there are subsequent changes making the decision incompatible with UK law — however the decision may remain valid for up to 6 months if you can show that the goods are subject to a binding commercial contract